awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

  If one or more expression uses `INCLUDE` and one more expression uses `EXCLUDE`, the result is the subtraction of the `EXCLUDE` expression result from the `INCLUDE` expression result as follows \(A, B, C, and D are different expressions\)\.
 + `Include A | Exclude B` is equal to `Include result from A - result from B`
 +  `Include A | Include B | Exclude C | Exclude D` is equal to `Include (A or B) - (C or D)`

+Expression order does not matter: If the EXCLUDE expression comes before the INCLUDE expression, the result is the same\.

 The following example shows how to combine an `INCLUDE` expression and a `EXCLUDE` expression\.
 The first expression includes only items with a genre or genres that you specify when you get recommendations using the `$GENRE` parameter\.
 The second expression excludes items that the user has clicked or streamed\.
 Recommendations will include only items with a genre that you specify that have not have been clicked or streamed\.